Snowflake-Labs/sfguide-getting-started-weaviate-on-spcs/quickstarts/weaviate-on-spcs.md

   INITIALLY_SUSPENDED=true;
 ```

-Create a database, with image repository and stages
+Create a database, image repository and stages.
+The image repository will house our container images, and stages will serve as a home for our service specification files, as well as files created and saved on the service.

 ```sql
 -- Weaviate Database --